dominiksalvet/bdc/readme.md

 > Extend output to `<width>` digits.
 It respects signedness.

-### Example
+### Examples

-To better imagine how nconv works, there are some examples below:
+To better imagine how nconv works, there are some examples below.

 * Convert a hexadecimal number to a binary number: